 - 580-669: Fair

 - 300-579: Very poor

-After FICO scores, VantageScore is probably the second most well-known credit scoring model.
-VantageScore was founded in 2006 as a joint effort between Equifax, Experian and TransUnion to provide a comprehensive credit scoring model for consumers.
+After FICO Score, VantageScore is probably the second most well-known credit scoring model.
+VantageScore was founded in 2006 as a joint effort between Equifax, Experian, and TransUnion to provide consumers with a comprehensive credit scoring model.

-Like FICO scores, VantageScore credit scores also operate on a range from 300 to 850, with 850 being considered a perfect score.
-And like FICO, VantageScore credit scores are based on the information from your credit reports.
-But the biggest difference lies in what information is used and how it’s weighted.
+Like FICO Scores, VantageScore credit scores also operate on a range from 300 to 850, with 850 being considered a perfect score.
+And like FICO Score, VantageScore credit scores are based on the information from your credit reports.
+But the main difference lies in what information is used and how it’s weighted.

 - Highly influential: Credit mix and experience

 - Moderately influential: Payment history

 Right away, you can see that in terms of FICO Scores vs. VantageScore, FICO Scores place more emphasis on payment history, while VantageScore looks more at how much of your credit limit you’re using and what types of credit you have.

 Newer versions of FICO Scores and VantageScore also rely on trended data, which is how you manage credit and debt over time.